gwork91/Taxi_Service_Trajectory/README.md

 # Taxi_Service_Trajectory
  An accurate dataset describing trajectories performed by all the 442 taxis running in the city of Porto, in Portugal.

+The dataset has been used to find the Charging stations for cars.
+The trajectory of the cars has been used and utilized in the AP Clustering algorithm for finding clusters.
+For more details, visit : madoverdata.com

+* This whole exercise was done as a part of assignment submitted to Ather Energy by me.

 Attribute Information:

 Each data sample corresponds to one completed trip.
 It contains a total of 9 (nine) features, described as follows: